ministryofjustice/money-to-prisoners-api/PARITY.md

 end-to-end, and those aren't (and shouldn't be) committed to the repo.

 **Where secrets go:** create a `.env` file at the root of `money-to-prisoners-common` (it's already covered by that repo's `.gitignore`, so it's safe to keep real values in it).
-Docker Compose automatically loads this file and substitutes any `${VAR_NAME}` references used in `docker-compose.yml`.
+Docker Compose automatically loads this file and loads environment variables for the suite.

-**Do not** put these in an app's own `settings/local.py` — `money-to-prisoners-common`'s `docker-compose.yml` deliberately bind-mounts an empty stub (`docker/no-local-settings.py`) over every app's `settings/local.py` at container runtime, so that containers use `DB_HOST=db` rather than whatever a host-oriented `local.py` sets.
-Each app's `.dockerignore` also separately excludes `settings/local.py` from ever being baked into an image.
+**Do not** put these in an app's own `settings/local.py` — this is not used for docker.
 Environment variables in `docker-compose.yml` (backed by the `.env` file) are the only supported way to configure secrets for the Compose stack.

 Currently required secrets (values, not names, live in `.env`):